KTibow/infinity-mirror/README.md

   - Icon: `mdi:mirror`
   - <details><summary>Options:</summary>

-    - Cyan + Magenta
+    - Cyan and Magenta
-    - Cyan + Orange
+    - Cyan and Orange
-    - Cyan + Green
+    - Cyan and Green
-    - Cyan + Purple
+    - Cyan and Purple
-    - Orange + Magenta
+    - Orange and Magenta
-    - Orange + Green
+    - Orange and Green
-    - Orange + Purple
+    - Orange and Purple
-    - Green + Magenta
+    - Green and Magenta
-    - Green + Purple
+    - Green and Purple
-    - Purple + Magenta
+    - Purple and Magenta
 </details>

   - Leave everything else